55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Cracking a cipher is much harder than the movies make out.
 In fact, it could take the entire duration of your escape game just to solve one unless you provide the right hints.

-Ciphers are often just too hard to be a fun escape room puzzle.
+Given the number of goblins we've had to rescue from our test rooms, we've concluded that ciphers are often just too hard to be a fun escape room puzzle.

 This means you'll either want to use an easier cipher or a really well-known cipher.